Beryl-Engine/Beryl/README.md

 > Beryl is a Pre-Release engine.
 It's API will have **breaking changes**.

 ## About
-Beryl is a cross-platform, MIT licensed, 3D-Focused game engine built around modern C#.
+Beryl is a cross-platform, MIT licensed, 3D-Focused game engine that fully embraces modern C#.
 It's designed to give developers an engine that they'll enjoy using, no messy abstractions, no interop artifacts, and no licensing concerns.

 ## Getting Started
 Once you have a `.csproj` that depends on all Beryl libraries your game will use, you can start the engine through an entry-point that look a bit like this: